merve017/todolistapp/README.md

 # todolist_app

-A new Flutter project.
+A new Flutter project from the group of DON CARLo.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is developed from Carlo Spinello, Merve Taskaya and Tanja Wechselberger

 A few resources to get you started if this is your first Flutter project: